joshua-zingale/visuscript/README.md

 I shall now walk you through setup/installation and the creation of a very basic animation.

-I have tested this package with `Python 3.13.3`.
+I have tested this package with `Python 3.13.3` on Windows and Mac.

 ### External Dependencies